leomeyer/Arducom/README.md

 The library provides command line tools for testing and integration as well as a C++ API for use in your own programs.

+The example sketches can be built on Linux on the command line as well as on Windows with the Arduino IDE.
+The command line tools can also be built on Windows using Cygwin.

 Quick start
 -----------